-- 1. Textbook of Medical Physiology by A.C.
-Guyton and J.E.
-Hall - 2.
-Harper's Illustrate Biochemistry by R. Murray et al - 3.
-Lippincott's Illustrated Reviews: Biochemistry by R.A.
-Harvey & D.R.
-Ferrier - 4.
-Biochemistry by J.M.
-Berg, J. L. Tymoczko and L. Stryer. - 5.
-Biochemistry Made Easy by The Department of Biochemistry, Faculty of Medicine, University of Peradeniya - 6.
+- 1. Harper's Illustrate Biochemistry by R.Murrayetal - 2.
+Lippincott's Illustrated Reviews:Biochemistry by R.A.Harvey &D.R.Ferrier - 3.
+Biochemistry by J.M.Berg, J.L.Tymoczko and L.Stryer. - 4.
+Biochemistry Made Easy by The Department of Biochemistry, Faculty of Medicine, University of Peradeniya - 5.
 Basic Medical Biochemistry- A clinical approach by M.A.
 Liberman & A.D.
-Marks
+Marks - 6.
+Text book of Medical Physiology by A.C.Guyton and J.E.Hall